Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### You need to create a virtual machine in Azure.
-Which of the following storage account service is used to store the data disks for the virtual machine
+Which of the following storage account service is used to store the data disks for the virtual machine?

 - [x] Blobs.
 - [ ] Files.